Brian Cage: Impact World Champion (2019-2020)

-During the Las Vegas tapings Cage announced that he was medically cleared to return to the ring at Bound for Glory where he would be facing new number one contender Sami Callihan.
+During the Las Vegas tapings, Cage announced that he was medically cleared to return to the ring at Bound for Glory where he would be facing new number one contender Sami Callihan.
 As part of the buildup to the match, Callihan confronted Cage, interrupting his "first dance" in the ring with Melissa after their on-screen wedding earlier in the broadcast.
 Following a vile insult, Cage started to attack Callihan, who attempted to strike Cage with a bottle he was holding, but Melissa Santos instead took a direct Hit from Callihan.
-At the PPV Cage was able to retain his title; however, on the October 25, 2019, tapings, Callihan invoked a re-match clause, with the match held in a steel cage.
-Cage lost the title by pin-fall following a Super Pile-Driver from the ropes.
-At Hard to Kill, Cage was challenging Rob Van Dam.
-Cage was too injured to continue after RVD hit a Van Terminator with a chair against Cage’s face.
+At the PPV, Cage was able to retain his title; however, on the October 25, 2019 tapings, Callihan got a rematch with it being held in a steel cage this time.
+Cage lost the title by pinfall following a Super Pile Driver from the ropes.
+At Hard to Kill, Cage was set to face Rob Van Dam.
+The match ended in a no-contest after Cage was too injured to continue after RVD hit a Van Terminator with a chair against Cage’s face.
 When the officials stopped the match, RVD wanted to keep going, and Daga ran in to protect Cage.
-RVD attacked Daga, and it became a new match.
+RVD attacked Daga, and another match was made.
 After the pay-per-view, Cage revealed his Impact Wrestling contract had expired, ending his tenure with the company.
 Cage also revealed he would be taking time off from wrestling to undergo surgery for an injury.

 All Elite Wrestling / Ring of Honor

-FTW Champion (2020-2021)
+Team Taz (2020-2021)

 It was reported on January 12, 2020 that Cage had signed with All Elite Wrestling (AEW).
 Cage made his debut for the company at the Double or Nothing pay-per-view on May 23, as the surprise final entrant in the Casino Ladder Match, where he was accompanied by his new cornerman Taz, thus establishing himself as a heel.
 He won the match, thus becoming the number one contender for the AEW World Championship.
 Afterwards, Taz would crown Cage with the FTW World Championship, an unofficial championship introduced by Taz, and Cage would target Jon Moxley, the AEW World Champion.
 He would challenge Moxley for the championship at Fight for the Fallen on July 15, but lost after Taz threw in the towel.
 On the 21 July episode of Dark, Cage formed an alliance with Ricky Starks after they attacked Robert Anthony and Darby Allin after their match.
 The team, managed by Taz and now known as Team Taz, began feuding with Darby Allin as they faced Allin and Jon Moxley on the July 29 episode of Dynamite where they were defeated.
 On September 5, Cage competed in the 21-man Casino Battle Royale at All Out, but was eliminated by the eventual winner Lance Archer.